RoboDock

 It's like a chess grandmaster playing speed chess with your entire parking lot, except every move saves you money on your electric bill and gets more cars on the road.

-Key Technical Team Members
+Key Team Members

-• Zinny Weli, Co-founder & CEO
+• Zinny Weli, Co-Founder & CEO

-• Celine Wang, Co-founder & CTO
+• Celine Wang, Co-Founder & CTO

 Funding History